 - An article about a form of electronic telepathy that has been invented.

-My thoughts on this were that if we knew the most constant signals generated by the body, and we knew how they were shaped (via biological structure), and could extract those signals from background noise, then we would be able to extract biologically generated signals more easily, per person – perhaps using specifically tuned filters and antenna’s (or other like sciences) to help amplify their reception….but more on that later.
+If we knew the most constant signals generated by the body, and we knew how they were shaped (via biological structure), and could extract those signals from background noise, then we would be able to extract biologically generated signals easily, per person – perhaps using specifically tuned filters and antenna’s (or other like sciences) to help amplify their reception….but more on that later.

-While some strong biologically generated signals can already be read at a pretty good distance – like the heart – it seems most people suggest that weaker signals cannot be easily extracted due to environmental noise.
-But I find this statement to be rather interesting, considering that NASA developed the ability to read weak signals from satellites in space through atmospheres (decades ago), use weak signals to examine planets while passing by or in orbit (decades ago), and use weak signals to then report the information back for review (…decades ago)!
+While some strong biologically generated signals can already be read at a pretty good distance – like the heart – most people believe that weaker signals cannot be easily extracted due to environmental noise.
+I’m not so sure, especially after reading that NASA developed the ability to read weak signals from satellites in space through atmospheres (decades ago), has used weak signals to examine planets while passing by a planet (decades ago), and uses ultra weak signals to then report this gathered information back to Earth for review (…decades ago)!

 Start With The More Commonly Known Methods Of Extracting Biological Signals